Season 5, Ep 44 - Coach (w/ Rekha Shankar)

 Did I hold on too tight?

-and I'm praying none of them do it, none of them have done it yet, but you know, I want to be a good coach, so I guess if they really want to leave to do something crazy like mittens or whatever, then uh, I would let him.
+None of them have done it yet, but you know, I want to be a good coach, so I guess if they really want to leave to do something crazy like mittens or whatever, then I would let them.

-I'd be broken to bits about it, but I'd let him.
+I'd be broken to bits about it, but I'd let them.

 Okay, continue.